tony-reddington/greengardens/README.md

 ```bash
 python3 manage.py createsuperuser
 ```
-6. Once all datat is migrated and loaded, select the deploy tab.
+6. Once all data is migrated and loaded, select the deploy tab.
 7. Now scroll down to Github within Heroku and connect to you repo in Github.
 8. Select automatic deployment and then click 'open app' in the top right of the page.